 Berkshire East Ski Resort

 66 Thunder Mountain Road, Charlemont

-45 trails (18 night skiing trails), most for intermediate to advanced skill levels, and a terrain park.
+Boasts 45 trails (18 night skiing trails), most for intermediate to advanced skill levels, and a terrain park.
 Ski lessons for ages 3 and older; snowboarding lessons for ages 8 and older.
-Kids’ clubs for children 6 and older.
-Tubing for children at least 42 inches tall.
-Children’s Center offers childcare for children ages 2-5 (no infants).
+Kids’ clubs for children ages 6 and older.
+Snow tubing for children at least 42 inches tall.
+Children’s Center offers childcare for children ages 2-5.
 Saturday nights are Family Nights, with discounted lift tickets, rentals, and lessons.